sircrumpet/bitbrush/README.md

 It's a web-based application that allows users to create, edit, and share pixel art easily.

+## Use It

+BitBrush is available for use in your browser at [bitbrush.sircrumpet.com](https://bitbrush.sircrumpet.com)

 ## Origin

 BitBrush was initially built to easily generate 16x16 pixel icons for the Yoto Player screens.
 The Yoto Player, an audio device for children, features a small black pixel display that supports custom icons displayed on a per track / chapter basis.
 BitBrush streamlines the process of creating these icons, allowing for quick and efficient design of visually appealing 16x16 pixel art that perfectly fits the Yoto Player's display capabilities.